ralfspoeth/json/strategic-considerations.md

-The problem is that while possible almost all the names collide with class names in the core package `java.lang`; once we consider modelling the `String` class as `record` with a single component of class `java.lang.String` things start to get clumsy.
+The problem is that while possible almost all the names collide with class names in the core package `java.lang`; once we consider modeling the `String` class as `record` with a single component of class `java.lang.String` things start to get clumsy.
 We therefore decided to